guebeln0/data_scientist_blogpost_excercise/README.md

 https://medium.com/@nicolas.guebel/whats-driving-the-price-of-a-night-s-stay-1eb786cb664c.

 The project analyses AirBnB data for two cities Seatle and Boston.
-We invesgate questions related to accommodation pricing:
+We investigate questions related to accommodation pricing:
 - pricing fluctuation over time and see if patterns can be found.
 - identifies features that correlates with pricing of accommodation.